-Kids and kids at heart love Sesame Street and all its adorable characters.
-From Elmo to Big Bird and even Cookie Monster, these childhood favorites will come to life at the new Sesame Place San Diego.
+Calling all kids and kids at heart who love Sesame Street and its favorite characters — the wait is over!
+The Sesame Street-themed park in Southern California joins the likes of the San Diego Zoo and SeaWorld San Diego.
+From Elmo to Big Bird and even Cookie Monster, these childhood favorites all come to life at Sesame Place San Diego.

-Featuring an interactive neighborhood, family-friendly rides, and refreshing water slides, this Chula Vista theme park promises a charming experience in an idyllic world where cute furry monsters and humans live and play in harmony.
+Featuring an interactive Sesame Street neighborhood, family-friendly rides and attractions, and a refreshing water park, this Chula Vista theme park promises a charming experience in an idyllic world where cute furry monsters and humans live and play in harmony.

-While anybody can find plenty to love about Sesame Place San Diego, the new attraction is the first of its kind on the West Coast.
-Learn what to expect in this detailed guide — which we’ll update as more park information is released— that explains what we know so far about how to score the best prices on tickets and which rides to hit up first.
+While anybody can find plenty to love about Sesame Place San Diego, it’s the only theme park dedicated to Sesame Street on the West Coast.
+Learn what to expect in this detailed guide, how to score the best prices on admission tickets, and which rides to hit up first.

 Sesame Place San Diego Tickets and Tips

-From a pricing perspective, nearly any approach is preferable to purchasing tickets day-of at the gate.
-With a gate price of $79.99 (plus parking), this type of admission gets expensive fast — particularly for families with multiple children ages 2 and up.
+From a pricing perspective, nearly any approach is preferable to purchasing tickets on the day of at the admission gate.
+With a gate price of $84 .99 (plus general parking), these types of admission tickets get expensive fast — particularly for families with multiple kids ages 2 and up.

-If you anticipate spending just one day at Sesame Place San Diego, your best bet may involve a single-day advance purchase.
-The Any Day ticket offered directly through the Sesame Place website brings the price down to $59.99, although a service fee of $9.99 is added when purchasing online.
+If you anticipate spending a single day at Sesame Place San Diego, your best bet may involve a single-day ticket advance purchase.
+The Any Day ticket offered directly through the Sesame Place website brings the price down the admission ticket to $64 .99, although a service fee of $9.99 is added when purchasing online.

 Sesame Place San Diego Hours and Open Dates